 Tickets Tickets to our cultural events

-The House of St Barnabas Art Tour - June 2017
+The House of St Barnabas Art Tour - September 2017

 The Collective at The House of St Barnabas showcases the work of emerging and established contemporary artists in a programme of visual art conceived to inspire and uplift.
 The Collective encapsulates the essence of The House of St Barnabas, in its ethos of collaboration and its commitment to nurturing talent.

 Join us for our next art tour, where you will be guided through our new hang, with guest exhibitions from The Photographers Gallery, Flowers Gallery and Anima-Mundi, as well as works by Justine Smith, Tim Garwood and Navine Khan-Dossos.
 The collection also features donations and loans from celebrated artists such as founding member Hew Locke and artists including Tracey Emin, Jeff Koons, Damian Hirst, Peter Liversidge, Mark Titchner, Yinka Shonibare MBE, Cathy de Monchaux and The Chapman Brothers.Book Now